yashasvisingh14/MachineLearningEngineerWithMicrosoftAzure03/README.md

 Here, showing RunDetails Widget in Jupyter Notebook after the experiment is completed.
 ![hh1](https://user-images.githubusercontent.com/64837491/109699824-0b13a300-7bb7-11eb-9b2d-fb216e8ce459.png)
 ### Improvments in Future
 In HyperDrive, we can run model with different parameter sampling methods like Grid sampling used to select discrete values over a search space, Bayesian sampling used to to select values based on how previous values improved the training performance.
 We can also explore early termination policy which automatically terminate poorly performing runs.
 Early termination improves computational efficiency.
+For Logistic Regression, we used C and max_iter as our best suited hyperparameters but it will change based on different algorithms like learning rate for training a neural network, C and sigma hyperparameters for support vector machines etc.

 ## Model Deployment